dogweather/forkful/content/en/c/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in C involves creating values that are unpredictable and follow a specific distribution, such as uniform or normal.
-This capability is crucial for applications ranging from simulations and games to cryptographic operations, where unpredictability or the simulation of real-world randomness is essential.

 ## How to:
 In C, random numbers can be generated using the `rand()` function, which is part of the C standard library `<stdlib.h>.` By default, `rand()` produces pseudo-random numbers in the range from 0 to `RAND_MAX` (a constant defined in `<stdlib.h>`).
 For more control over the range, programmers can manipulate the output of `rand()`.

 Here's a simple example of generating a random number between 0 and 99: